alukosdev/ccsp/guidance/owasp-top-10.md

 !!!
 This risk was renamed to [Security Logging and Monitoring Failures](#security-logging-and-monitoring-failures) in 2021.
 !!!
-==- Security Logging and Monitoring Failures
-Notable Common Weakness Enumerations (CWEs) include:
+==- :zap: Security Logging and Monitoring Failures Notable Common Weakness Enumerations (CWEs) include:

 - CWE-117: Improper Output Neutralization for Logs